 Special Considerations, Special Arrangements And Simple Extensions

-- Special Arrangements - for essential community commitments
+- Special Arrangements may be granted for essential community commitments.

-- Simple Extension – an extension of less than 5 working days for non-examination based assessment tasks on the grounds of illness or misadventure.
+- Simple Extension – an extension of less than 5 working days for an assessment that is not an exam.

-If the student is not satisfied with the outcome of an application for 'special consideration, special arrangement or simple extensions', or believes that due process was not followed, they may appeal against the decision following the appeal an academic decision process.
+If you are not satisfied with a decision and can demonstrate that due process was not followed, you may appeal against the decision following the appeal an academic decision process.